-I did a little research to see what's out there in the form of part-time jobs for seniors (and the disabled), and I found a couple of web sites that you can check out if you'd like.
+I did a little research to see what's out there in the form of part-time jobs for seniors (and the disabled), and I found a couple of websites that you can check out if you'd like.
 Retired Brains offers leads to part-time jobs for seniors and younger folks alike.
-WriterFind is for those of us who enjoy working from home writing articles just like this one.
-RSVP is a retired seniors volunteer program, if you love volunteering.
+RSVP is a retired seniors volunteer program if you love volunteering.

 Hobbies, Hobbies, Everywhere

 All those years leading up to retirement were so busy that I didn't have enough time for my favorite hobbies.
 Now I've got lots of time.
 I took piano lessons a few different times over the years but never kept up with them.
-Just a couple of months ago I found a piano at a yard sale for only $30.00.
-Now I practice most everyday!
+Just a couple of months ago, I found a piano at a yard sale for only $30.00.
+Now I practice almost every day!

 Another hobby I enjoy is quilting.
-My daughter gave me her sewing machine (she didn't have time to sew) and now I make quilts for my loved ones for Christmas.
+My daughter gave me her sewing machine (she didn't have time to sew), and now I make quilts for my loved ones for Christmas.
 I also knit and crochet and make all of my own birthday cards.
-I try to keep up with 7 grown kids, their spouses and their kids birthdays so this project keeps me out of trouble.
+I try to keep up with seven grown kids, their spouses, and their kids' birthdays, so this project keeps me out of trouble.